ibm-cloud-docs/loadbalancer-service/order-lb.md

 {:note: .note}
 {:important: .important}

-# Review and Place Your Order
+# Review and place your order
 {: #review-and-place-your-order}

 Review the **Order Summary** and click **Create** to place your order.